harmony-one/x/progress/alaina-furstenberg.md

+2023-11-30 Thu:

+2023-11-29 Wed: Wrote [Twitter thread](https://x.com/harmonyprotocol/status/1729942794612150510?s=20) promoting 'More Actions'.
+Filmed demos for Youtube shorts, but noticed VoiceAI was still not working on my iPhone11.
+Sent all my demos to eng team to understand the bugs.
+I attempted to record one in Spanish, but Apple's text to speech did not provide an impressive response.
+Installed local version on my iPhone & continued testing.

+2023-11-28 Tue: Resolving image to image issues on ONE Bot with engineering team, ONE Bot was auto refunding payments.
+Wrote a twitter thread on image to image generation that will be published following the fix.
+Did a user testing session with Rika, found that users would appreciate if ONE Bot could teach them how to use the app.
+Currently, the app says it can handle tasks like "managing calendars and setting reminders" which isn't true.

 2023-11-27 Mon: Worked with Theo P to test ['golden paths' for YT shorts](https://harmonyone.notion.site/Voice-AI-Demo-Questions-276e9075c0904d4997c6645557d1b10b?pvs=4).
 VoiceAI was glitchy, not responding to queries, responding with irrelevant answers, making it difficult to film a cohesive short.
 Questions about Harmony protocol were also incorrect, tap to speak was delayed.
 I'm considering my older iphone may be causing issues, so I will refilm on my iPad.

 -----